clulab/tomcat-text/README.md

 The dialog agent can be run in either 'web_vtt' mode on files, 'mqtt' mode on the Message Bus, or interactively with 'stdin'.

-WebVtt File mode
+File mode
 ---------

-The dialog agent can take as individual files or a directory as an argument when running in file mode.
+The dialog agent can process WebVtt files (.vtt)  as individual files or a directory containing them.
 When a directory path is provided, the agent will process all the files in the first level of that directory.

     sbt "runMain org.clulab.asist.RunDialogAgent web_vtt inputfile outputfile"

-The input files are expected to be in WebVTT file (.vtt) format.
+The dialog agent can also process metadata from files in the same way it does when it receives messages on the Message Bus.
+Specify one file or a directory.

+    sbt "runMain org.clulab.asist.RunDialogAgent metadata inputfile outputfile"

 Web App
 ---------